stanley-xu/dotfiles/README.md

-Dev environment setup
+# Dev environment setup
-===

-The dotfiles in this repository are relevant at the [terminal setup step](#terminal-setup).
+The dotfiles in this repository are relevant at step 4 of the [terminal setup](#terminal-setup).

-I've written the rest of this for a complete guide (and reminder to myself).

 *Credit to this [article](https://dev.to/netguru/howto-my-terminal-shell-setup-hyper-js-zsh-starship-2j2k) for inspiration*

-## Configure the OS

-### macOS

-- Install Homebrew

-    `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-- Install supporting utilities (may not be necessary): `xcode-select --install`

-### Windows

-Install WSL (check the most up-to-date instructions)
-- Remember to update: `sudo apt update && sudo apt upgrade`

 ## Terminal setup